 Although a fat transfer is a great way to give a boost to your behind, you should keep in mind that not all the transferred fat stays in place.
 Even with the latest advanced techniques, some of the fat is reabsorbed by your body after transfer.
-All the fat that remains after three months is permanent.
-Dr. Younai compensates for this phenomenon to ensure that your permanent result is what you are looking for.
+All the fat that remains after three months is there for good.
+Dr. Younai compensates for this phenomenon to ensure that your results are what you are looking for.

 Other forms of buttock augmentation can improve the appearance of your butt if it is too big or sags.
 Targeted liposculpture can remove fat to create a shapelier behind.
 Those who have lost a large amount of weight may have sagging.
 These patients are usually best served by a buttock lift, a procedure that is similar to a tummy tuck or body lift.

 There are many men and women who are unhappy with their buttocks.
 Their butt is too flat, too wide, or sagging.
 Cloths don’t fit or look good on them.
 They were either born like this, or lost the form and shape of their buttocks after losing or gaining weight.
 Pregnancy, or just aging alone, can also affect the size, projection, and profile of the buttocks.

 This leaves many people frustrated, especially those who don’t get the desired improvement through exercise and muscle toning.